 The Maltese Language

-Interestingly—but no surprise—is that the population is 98% Roman Catholic.
-Now, that has a good quiz show stumper in there, and it's too bad you've already read the title of this entry or I might ask you to name an overwhelmingly Roman Catholic nation that has a dialect of Arabic as an official language.
+Interestingly, but no surprise, is that the population is 98% Roman Catholic.
+Now, that has a good quiz show stumper in there, and it's too bad you've already read the title of this entry or I might ask you to name an overwhelmingly Roman Catholic nation that has a dialect (in modern linguistics it's better to say a "variety") of Arabic as an official language.

 ...[these] prehistoric megalithic temples and underground chambers...are both fascinating and perplexing for there are no definite answers to how and why they were built or for what they were used...They have been described as the oldest free-standing monuments in the world...What is certain, is that several thousand years before the arrival of the Phoenicians, the Islands were the home to a remarkable culture.
 These people acquired the skills, and had the strength of spiritual devotion, to mobilise men and resources to build megalithic structures...
 This culture was to vanish from the Islands...whether through famine, fire, natural disaster or routed by invasion no one knows.

 added July 5, 2018

 The Temple Builders

 A remarkable culture, indeed.
 Some structures on Malta put in place by the "temple builders" are older than the pyramids of Egypt.
 And when they were not building up, they were building down to produce underground shrines and necropoli, the best known of which is the Ħal-Saflieni Hypogeum (image, right)(Safliene is one of the eleven phases of Maltese pre-history).
 It was inscribed as a UNESCO Heritage Site in 1980 based on the criterion that "it bears a unique or at least exceptional testimony to a cultural tradition or to a civilization which is living or which has disappeared."
 The complete UNESCO description of the site is here.